Is Mazda reliable? An unbiased look at the brand

 What are the least reliable Mazdas?

 This was harder to narrow down than the most reliable models, if only because they all performed very well.
-However, there were a few that weren’t as good as the ones listed above.
+However, there were a couple that weren’t as good as the ones listed above.
 We will go into more detail about some later in this article.
 So, the least reliable Mazda models are:

 - Mazda6 Tourer